saadnabs/deployGELonGCP/README.md

 - Click “Explore” on the left menu bar, select the data source at the top to be the GEL data source we added previously and click on the “Log browser” so you see the logs that are coming through, select one of the labels and values, then click “Show logs”

 ## Potential improvements
+- Use the latest GEL plugin from the catalogue (currently using a dev instance due to a bug)
+- Use Google Cloud deployment manager templates instead of gcloud calls
+- Set more restrictive permissions on the service account